Last updated April 1st, 2025

 Third-party review

+PixieBrix performs a 3rd party penetration test at least annually.
+PixieBrix completes the Google Cloud Application Security Assessment (CASA) annually.
 Each version of the Extension published in the Chrome Web Store is reviewed by Google prior to distribution.
 See Chrome Developers: Frequently Asked Questions for more information on their review process.

 Extension permissions